Derlinjer/Is-number-decimal/README.md

 # My example
-This function cheсking is decimal or not
+It is my start project